kubernetes/enhancements/keps/sig-node/5963-device-compatibility-groups/README.md

 The DRA scheduler plugin is enhanced to:

 1. For each candidate device during allocation:
-2. Calculate rolling intersection of `compatibilityGroups` of already allocated devices
+2. Calculate the intersection between all counter sets' `compatibilityGroups` of already allocated devices from all previous allocation results in `ResourceClaim.Status`es
-3. If the intersection of *2* and the `compatibilityGroups` of the candidate is empty, skip the device for this allocation, otherwise, continue with allocation attempt.
+3. If the intersection of *2* and the `compatibilityGroups` of the candidate device is empty, skip the device for this allocation, otherwise, continue with allocation attempt.

-**Complexity.** Let *M* be the number of devices already allocated on a counter set at the start of a scheduling round, *N* the number of candidates considered during the round on that counter set, and *G* the maximum number of groups declared per counter-set consumption entry.
-The scheduler maintains a **rolling intersection** of `compatibilityGroups` over the allocated set on the counter set: it is initialized from the *M* pre-existing devices in O(*M* · *G*), checked against each candidate's groups in O(*G*), and updated in O(*G*) each time a candidate is admitted within the round.
+**Complexity.** Each candidate device triggers a number of set intersections on short `compatibilityGroups` lists.
-The additional filter cost per scheduling cycle is therefore O((*M* + *N*) · *G*), with typical *G* ≤ 4 (hardware partition modes per device are small in practice).
-The existing DRA allocation loop already iterates over candidates per counter set, so the new work is a constant-factor-per-candidate addition rather than a new outer loop.
+Already-allocated devices' groups come directly from the `DeviceRequestAllocationResult.compatibilityGroups` snapshot on their `ResourceClaim.status`, so the check introduces no additional `ResourceSlice` resolution beyond what the existing DRA allocation loop already performs.
+The impact on scheduling cycles is expected to be negligible against existing DRA scheduling cost.

 ### Interaction with Multi-Request Claims and Device Constraints

-**Multiple requests within one claim.** The compatibility predicate is evaluated between each candidate and the rolling intersection of `compatibilityGroups` across all devices already allocated on the same counter set, regardless of whether an allocated device belongs to the same claim, a different claim on the same pod, or a different pod entirely.
+**Multiple requests within one claim.** The compatibility predicate is evaluated between each candidate and the intersection of `compatibilityGroups` across all devices already allocated on the same counter set, regardless of whether an allocated device belongs to the same claim, a different claim on the same pod, or a different pod entirely.
 Two